Sunil Vaswani: Early life

 His younger brothers Haresh and Mahesh also work for the company, in Dubai.

 Career

 Vaswani took over the Nigerian trading business from his father when he was 21.

 In 2003, Vaswani moved to the UAE following legal disputes with the government for alleged duty evasion, which led to his deportation.
 No wrongdoing was found, and the Vaswani family was allowed to return.

 In 2021, the Sunday Times Rich List estimated his net worth at £1.159 billion.

 Personal life

-Vaswani and his wife Rita live in Dubai along with their youngest daughter Simran.
-His eldest daughter Sonam is married to Navin Fabiani.
+Vaswani and his wife Rita live in Dubai.

 Vaswani holds Nigerian and British passports.
 He is of Sindhi heritage.